TOP

 Nestled within the captivating landscapes of California's past lie a series of artistic windows into history, encapsulating a phenomenon of vineyards that have become more than just sprigs in the ground, but more like elements of the earth itself.

-Here in Lodi, we call that phenomenon "old vines," which are not like any ol' vineyards.
+Here in Lodi, we call that phenomenon "old vines," which are not like any old vineyards.
 More like birthplaces of dreams, cradles of creativity, or canvases for endless inspiration.
 (See our recent campaign, Save the Old).

-Vivid cluster of Carignan cradled by big, lusty, musclebound old vine on Lodi's west side.
+A vivid cluster of Carignan cradled by big, lusty, musclebound old vine on Lodi's west side.

-That's what we could not help but think when recently converting some of our favorite photos of Lodi old vines into variations of formats emulating artistic interpretations of Nature.
+That's what we could not help but think about when recently converting some of our favorite photos of Lodi's old vines into variations of formats emulating artistic interpretations of Nature.
 It's like bringing out another side of these historic plantings—one that strikes into the heart and passion of these living, breathing, magnificently productive things.
 Art, after all, is the human grasp of Nature.
 Wines made from old vines, as it were, drink from the same vein of reverence or awe, craft or creativity, imagination or originality, and raw desire or ambition that always go into art.

 So let us meditate...